Characterizing stochastic cell cycle dynamics in exponential growth: Introduction

 See Fig.~\ref{fig:detmodel}A. Although this is true in the synchronized population, in an exponential culture the probability is 30\% lower as a direct consequence of the relative abundance of cells by age \footnote{The exact degree to which this is reduced depends on the ratio of $\tau_z/T$ as discussed below.}.
 Why?
 The number of new-born cells is twice the abundance of cells at the end of the cell cycle when the Z ring forms.
 Although this seems like a trivial book-keeping annoyance, when we consider the stochastic model, this effect has consequential implications for timing throughout the cell cycle, including on the growth rate.

 In Sec.~\ref{sec:detmodel}, we will first revisit the existing \textit{deterministic model}, where all events in the cell cycle are precisely timed.
 In this model, we will represent the fundamental state of the cell as an age $\tau$ and compute the statistics of cell age in an exponential culture.
 To make contact with observables, we then apply these results to describe the demographics of the \textit{E.~coli} cell cycle in Sec.~\ref{secappltocellcycle}.
-In Sec.~\ref{secstochatic}, we consider the \textit{stochastic model}, where the cell cycle is represented as discrete sequential states $j=1...m$, each with a stochastic lifetime $\tau_{\delta j}$.
-This model is also analytically tractable and we can compute expressions for all the same statistics as the deterministic model.
-However, the relation between the deterministic and stochastic model statistics is at this point opaque.
+In Sec.~\ref{secstochatic}, we consider a \textit{stochastic model}, where the cell cycle is represented as discrete sequential states $j=1...m$, each with a stochastic lifetime $\tau_{\delta j}$.
+Although this model cannot fully capture all the complexities of the cell cycle, it is analytically tractable and we can exactly compute expressions for all the same statistics as the deterministic model.
+The relation between the deterministic and stochastic model statistics is at this point opaque.
 In Sec.~\ref{eqnexpmean}, we define an \textit{exponential mean}, which is a mean biased toward younger cells that are overabundant in exponential culture.
 In Sec.~\ref{secmodelorr}, we demonstrate that the predictions of the stochastic and deterministic models are in fact identical if the deterministic state ages $\tau_j$ are equal to the exponential-mean stochastic state ages $\overline{\tau}_j$.
 Finally, in Sec.~\ref{secmodelorr}, we consider a number of simple biological examples to underline both the mathematical behavior of the exponential mean as well as its biological implications.
 In the interest of brevity, we will discuss experimental support for this model elsewhere \cite{Lo2021b}.